aliml92/ocpp/README.md

 }
 ```
 `ChargePoint` represents a single Charge Point (CP) connected to Central System
-and after it is created, register CP initiated call handlers using `cp.On` method
+and after it is created, register CP initiated call handlers using `cp.On` method.
 Making Central System initiated call can be created using `cp.Call` method.
 To make a Call to multiple charge points concurrently refer to `examples/` folder.